LoginRadius/engineering-portal/content/blog/Full_data_science_pipeline_implementation/index.md

 I tried first with applying logistic regression and one vs rest classifier.
 ### What is OneVsRestClassifier??

-OneVsRestClassifier strategy splits a multi-class classification into one binary classification problem per class OneVsRestClassifier is when we want to do multiclass or multilabel classification and it's strategy consists of fitting one classifier per class.
+OneVsRestClassifier strategy splits a multi-class classification into one binary classification problem per class.
+OneVsRestClassifier is when we want to do multi-class or multilabel classification, and its strategy consists of fitting one classifier per class.
 For each classifier, the class is fitted against all the other classes.

 ```python
 # Using pipeline for applying logistic regression and one vs rest classifier